 Things have changed no doubt about that.
-My marriage is nothing like it was thirteen years ago.
+My marriage is nothing like it was fifteen years ago.

-I had compared my marriage from the past to the present and know how much has changed but that does not mean any bad for me.
+I had compared my marriage from the past to the present, and know how much has changed but that does not mean any bad for mus.

-What was will never be, what matters is now and how I far I have come to experience this new life.
+What was will never be, what matters is now, and how far I have come to experience this new life.

 I learned that a marriage in this part of the world is different and solid.

-I cook daily and enjoy what I do for us and don't expect my husband to interfere in my cooking.
+I cook daily, and enjoy what I do for us as a family.
+I don't expect my husband to interfere in my cooking.
 If he chooses to cook I don't interfere.